 Rapid Tax Certification of Facilities

 Rapid Tax Certification of Facilities allows for the accelerated write-off of a pollution control facility when it meets the requirements of 40 Code of Federal Regulations (CFR) Part 20 regarding Certification of Facilities, and 26 United States Code Section 169 of the Internal Revenue Code.
 To qualify, the pollution control facility must be installed for water or air pollution control purposes.
 Among the requirements for certification, found in 40 CFR Part 20.8, are the following: that the pollution control facility removes, alters, disposes of, stores or prevents the creation of pollutants, contaminants, waste or heat which would otherwise be released into the environment; that the facility is certified by the state; and that the applicant is in compliance with all regulations of federal agencies applicable to use of the facility.
-The regulations and its Appendix A (Guidelines for Certification) further explain the requirements and the types of facilities which may be certified.
+The regulation and its Appendix A (Guidelines for Certification) further explain the requirements and the types of facilities which may be certified.

 Rapid tax applications should be sent to the state certifying authority to obtain State certification that the facility has been constructed or installed in conformity with state requirements for abatement or control of water or air pollution.
 At the same time, a copy of this application must be sent to the EPA Region 4 office.
 After processing, the application and state certification will either be sent directly to the EPA by the state certifying authority, or be returned to the applicant to forward to the EPA.
 Applications will be processed when the state certification and application are received by EPA Region 4.